Robert Nathaniel Dett: Career

-Dett also composed collections of spirituals, which he had arranged, including Religious Folksongs of the Negro (1927) and The Dett Collections of Negro Spirituals (1936).
-Dett received a Holstein prize for his contributions as a composer.
+Dett made arrangements of spirituals, which were published in collections, notably Religious Folksongs of the Negro (1927) and The Dett Collections of Negro Spirituals (1936).
+For his work as a composer in his own right, he received a Holstein prize.

 From 1924 to 1926, Dett served as president of The National Association of Negro Musicians.
 Founded in Chicago in 1919, the association is the United States' oldest organization dedicated to the preservation, encouragement, and advocacy of all genres of African-American music.
 He also became involved with the National Association of Teachers in Colored Schools.

 In 1929, Dett travelled to France to study at the Fontainebleau school of music with composer Nadia Boulanger.
 He earned a Masters of Music degree at the Eastman School of Music in Rochester in 1932.

 In 1933, after resigning from the Hampton Institute, Dett served as the choral conductor for Stromberg-Carlson's NBC radio broadcasts.
 He wrote the oratorio The Ordering of Moses (1937).
 It was conducted by Eugene Goosens in its premiere on May 7, 1937, with a chorus of 350 and the Cincinnati Symphony Orchestra at the Cincinnati May Festival in Ohio.

 From 1937 until 1942, Dett served as Visiting Director of Music at Bennett College in Greensboro, North Carolina.
 With its chorus he toured across Canada and the United States.
 They also performed on CBS radio broadcasts.

 Late in his career, Dett shifted his style from that of his earlier neo-romantic works and adopted more contemporary idioms.
 In this later period he wrote piano suites such as American Ordering of Moses (1937), Tropic Winter (1938), and Eight Bible Vignettes (1941–1943)—his final piano suite.

 Dett joined the United Service Organization (USO) as a choral advisor to contribute to the war efforts in supporting US troops during World War II.
 Travelling with the USO chorus, he died of a heart attack on October 2, 1943.
 He was buried beside his wife as well as his two daughters, in the town of his birth at Niagara Falls, Ontario, Canada.